nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 ### Database

-The database reads in SEP module data from data.csv and stores the useful data into an ArrayList of module mappings and universities.
+The database reads in SEP module data from `data.csv` and stores the useful data into an ArrayList of module mappings and universities.

-Upon starting easySEP, the DatabaseStorage will load each line from data.csv, parse the line using DatabaseParser, and store the data into the Database.
+Upon starting easySEP, the DatabaseStorage will load each line from `data.csv`, parse the line using DatabaseParser, and store the data into the Database.

 Relevant exceptions are thrown when there are unexpected scenarios.
-For instance, if data.csv cannot be found at the given file path, a FileNotFoundException is thrown.
+For instance, if `data.csv` cannot be found at the given file path, a FileNotFoundException is thrown.

 The following diagram illustrates the relationships between the three main database classes - DatabaseStorage, DatabaseParser, and Database.